awsdocs/amazon-glacier-developer-guide/doc_source/api-job-output-get.md

 ### Example 2: Download only partial output<a name="api-job-output-get-examples2"></a>

-This example retrieves only a portion of the archive prepared by Amazon Glacier in response to your initiate archive retrieval job request\.
+This example retrieves only a portion of the archive prepared by Glacier in response to your initiate archive retrieval job request\.
 The request uses the optional `Range` header to retrieve only the first 1,024 bytes\.

 #### Example Request<a name="api-job-output-get-example-request2"></a>